SUMMIT DOG RESCUE

 A good trainer will never use force, startle, pressure or fear.
 Fear is not training -- it is intimidation.
 What happens if your dog to responds to you out of fear?
 Fear, pain, startle and pressure all release cortisol in the brain -- so force training can easily create fear in your dog, and many unwanted behaviors can emerge due to anxiety and fear, such as aggression.
 Also, force training doesn't "teach" your dog any behaviors that are desirable, or life skills.
 It teaches them to be fearful, and that randomly, humans can be mean and dangerous.
 Dogs don't have the mental capability to know "right" from "wrong"... they don't have a moral compass, instead they understand "safe" and "unsafe."
 A dog who feels unsafe is not an ideal family dog by any means... so why would we actively teach our dogs to feel unsafe about their world?

 Many trainers use either solely dominance techniques or are "balanced" trainers who use both.
-The field of dog training is not regulated, so it is important to hire a qualified, science-based, ethical, positive reinforcement/force free trainer.
+The field of dog training is not regulated, so it is important to hire a qualified, evidence-based, ethical, positive reinforcement/force free trainer.
+Ask your potential trainer "what will happen if my dog doesn't do the behavior you ask?" .

 We have screened every trainer on this list below for qualifications, high level of education in learning theory and force-free methods.